blugnu/time/README.md

 ### time.InLocation

 The `InLocation` option allows you to set the location of the mock clock.
-The default is UTC.
+The default is `UTC`.

 ### time.StartRunning

 The `StartRunning` option sets the mock clock to start running immediately when it is created.
 By default, the mock clock is stopped and must be started manually if required.

-### time.Yielding
+### time.YieldTime

-The mock clock suspends the calling goroutine for 1ms when performing certain operations.
+The mock clock suspends the calling goroutine for 1ms when performing certain operations, allowing goroutines to be scheduled if required.

+> :bulb: This is not always necessary, but avoids having to manually yield the goroutine in
+> tests that may otherwise block indefinitely and involves negligible overhead for tests
+> that do not require it.

-The `Yielding` option allows this to be changed to some other duration or disabled entirely (specifying a duration of 0).
+The `YieldTime` option allows the time for which the caller is suspended to be changed or disabled entirely (specifying a duration of 0) if required.